flintoftid/aegboxts/ReadMe.md

 ## CAD

-A basic CAD file for the main components of the test suite in [Gsmh][]'s ".geo" format is included in the source distrbiution.
+A basic CAD file for the main components of the test suite in [Gsmh][]'s ".geo" format is included in the source distribution.
 This includes the EN, A0, A1, A2, SW, PA, PB, CW and GP elements.

 ## Meshes